 There is a ramp down the right hand side of the cafe, making the whole space wheelchair accessible.

 The accessible viewing area is located at the from left of the stage, beside the bar.
+The venue bar has a lowered section.
 Once inside, there are no steps and easy access to the accessible viewing area which we will lead you to.
 There are great sight lines to the stage.

 This is located in the cafe.
 As you enter the cafe, continue straight on to the bar and turn left.